peterktung/flights_project/README.md

 Another feedback was to consolidated some of the smaller carriers and aggregate the numbers.
 While that would cut down on the complexity and the size of the graph, I felt that doing so would obscure the story I was trying to convey where a group of smaller carriers began to emerge and capture a sizable market share from the big airlines.
 Finally, a reviewer found a bug where the x-axis labels were incorrectly being marked red (indicating a carrier that has ceased operations), which was promptly fixed.

+### Additional Changes
+After initial submission, there was additional [feedback](#Feedback 4) from the instructor.
+Most of the feedback was implemented, including:

+* explicitly listed all the initial carrier that were dominant.
+* added explanation on Southwest Airline's dominance in the story.
+* re-positioned the slider and button so that it is more visible.
+* continued to display all the captions outside of the animation.
+* increased the font size of the caption.
+* added a custom tooltip (the initial implementation uses the inherent "title" attribute but the effects are browswer dependent).
+* added a bold text effect on hover of data points.
+* reduced the size of the circles to de-emphasize the importance of the fleet size.

+I did not, however, change the color or style of the caption fonts as it shifted the attention away from the graph.
+I also did not add any visual encoding to emphasize dominant airlines as I felt that readers should explore for themselves what is "dominant", perhaps fleet size could be a factor in dominance?

 ## Feedback
 ### Feedback 1